Here's a Complete Traditional Guide to an Assamese Wedding

 Juran Diya

 This function takes place two days before the wedding.
-The groom’s mother visits the bride’s house along with all the female members of her own family.
-In this ceremony, the groom’s mother gifts the bride Pan and Tamul (betel leaves and nuts) along with a Gamusa (a traditional Assamese cloth mostly in white with red thread embroidery).
+The groom’s mother and all the female members of her family visit the bride's house.
+In this ceremony, the groom’s mother gifts the bride a Pan and Tamul (betel leaves and nuts) and a Gamusa (a traditional Assamese cloth primarily white with red thread embroidery).
 The bride takes the gifts given by her would-be mother-in-law to the wedding pandal.

 Tel Diya

-On the day of the wedding, there are rituals that start early during the day and carry on right until the wedding ceremony where the bride and groom sit around the holy fire of Havan.
-These ceremonies are mostly initiated by the elders of the families.
+On the day of the wedding, some rituals start early and continue until the wedding ceremony, during which the bride and groom sit around the holy fire of Havan.
+These ceremonies are initiated mainly by the family elders.

 Pani Tula

-During Pani Tula, both, groom’s mother as well as the bride's mother, go to a nearby water body for a ceremonial bath.
-They are accompanied by other female relatives who sing traditional wedding songs while this ceremony takes place.
+During Pani Tula, the groom’s mother and the bride's mother go to a nearby water body for a ceremonial bath.
+They are accompanied by other female relatives who sing traditional wedding songs during this ceremony.
 Both the mothers carry a coin and a knife during this ceremony.
-The coin is gifted to the couple whereas, the knife is tied to a traditional white cloth called Gamosa until the wedding is over and is kept safe with the couple.
+The coin is gifted to the couple, whereas the knife is tied to a traditional white cloth called Gamosa until the wedding ends and is kept safe with the couple.

 Daiyan Diya

 A bowl of sweet curd is sent to the bride's house.
-She eats half of this curd and the other half is sent back to the groom's house for the groom to consume.
-It is considered lucky for the couple and spreads love.
+She eats half of it, and the other half is sent back to the groom's house for the groom to consume.
+This is considered lucky for the couple and spreads love.

 Nuwoni

-Similar to North Indians' Haldi ceremony, Nuwoni takes places on the morning of the wedding day.
-A paste of turmeric, curd and oil is prepared and applied on the groom and the bride in their respective homes.
+Like North Indians' Haldi ceremony, Nuwoni takes place on the morning of the wedding day.
+A paste of turmeric, curd and oil is prepared and applied to the groom and the bride in their respective homes.
 Contemporary couples have also decided to do this together in one place.
-All elders participate in this ceremony and shower their blessings too.
+All elders participate in this ceremony and shower their blessings, too.

 Reception

 Yes, there’s a Reception ceremony before the actual Assamese wedding.
-The bride gets dressed up and welcomes all her friends and relatives by offering them saunf.
+The bride dresses up and welcomes all her friends and relatives by offering them saunf.
 She is then taken inside for the groom to enter the venue.

 Bhori Dhuwa

-After the groom arrives at the venue along with a procession of his relatives and friends dancing and celebrating his wedding day, the bride's mother and her sister welcomes him with the entire bride’s side family.
-It starts with a traditional Aarti by the bride’s mom and feet washing by the bride's sister. bride’s brothers escort the groom to the stage by carrying him on their shoulders.
+After the groom arrives at the venue, along with a procession of his relatives and friends dancing and celebrating his wedding day, the bride's mother and her sister welcome him with the entire bride’s side family.
+It starts with a traditional Aarti by the bride’s mom and feet washing by the bride's sister.
+The bride’s brothers escort the groom to the stage by carrying him.

 Biya